lbryio/lbry.com/content/faq/claimtrie-implementation.md

 This section describes how bids are processed by the ClaimTrie in order to determine which bids have won the rights to claim a particular name.
 There are 6 states a bid can be in, and they are explained below.

 1. *Not accepted*: This bid is in a transaction which has not yet been included in a block which has been included in the blockchain.
 2. *Accepted*: This bid has been accepted into the blockchain.
-This happens when the transaction containing the TXout which contains the bid is included in a block which is included in the blockchain.
+This happens when the transaction containing the txout which contains the bid is included in a block which is included in the blockchain.
 3. *Active*: This bid is capable of controlling a name.
 Active bids must be in the “accepted” state and not “expired” or “spent”.
 Bids are “active” when either of the two conditions below are met:
     * The current block height exceeds the height of the block at which the bid became accepted plus the activation delay for the name as calculated at either the block at which the bid was accepted or any block after the bid was accepted.
 The activation delay is calculated as follows:
       * If, immediately before this block was included in the blockchain, there were no ‘active’ bids for the name and therefore no ‘controlling’ bids, the delay is 0.